Custom Minted Coins

 Minting With Dual Plating: Created by adding a secondary metal finish, dual plated designs are commonly ordered when they require military emblems, three-dimensional areas, and recessed areas.
 This option is available on any of our products, and although the application of the additional plating adds a few days to the order, the result is extraordinary.

 Epoxy gives your piece a smooth glass-like coating that can be applied at varying thicknesses.
 It makes a coin durable, clean, smooth, protecting the color and metal from fading, scratching, and tarnishing.
 We love it because whether it's a super thin tight fitting layer or piled on thick to create almost a dome over your coin or medallion, it always makes the design look GOOD.
 Really good!

 Engraving can be added as well as sequential numbering, serial numbers, words, phrases or names.
 It’s the perfect way to individualize and personalize your minted coins.
 In some cases, engraving can save you hundreds of dollars in die fees.
 Be sure to ask us about pricing and options for creating engraved coins.
 Engraving is a nice added option when it comes to adding consecutive numbering and minting a logo.

 Minting Printed Coins

 If you would like to have your design free of the metal borders separating the colors, this style might be the right choice for you.
-We can print directly on the surface of the coin using any Pantone color.
+We can print directly on the surface using any Pantone color.
 Printed coins can have as many colors added to the surface by either offset printed your design or screen printing the colors are great minting options.